rit-coms/COMS-Console/README.md

 ## Features

-- Window management on Raspberry Pi startup
+- Window management of game launcher
-  - Automatic startup fullscreen
+  - Automatic fullscreen and focus capture
-  - Refocus on launcher after game closes
+  - Manages game and launcher screen real estate
 - Displays a library of all custom-made games
   - Retrieves and manages all games from a game library directory (varies by OS)
-  - Supports multiple game-making platforms
+  - Supports multiple game-making platforms (and in the process of adding more!)
     - Pygame
     - Godot
     - Web Games
-- Cross platform
+- Cross platform support
-- Automated builds for the Raspberry Pi, Mac, Windows, and Debian Linux
+- Automated CD builds for the Raspberry Pi, Mac, Windows, and Debian Linux

 ## Tech Stack